 The Set-Up and the Characters

 Alexander Michael Phillips, The Marquess of Lyonwood, is known to his intimates as Lyon.
-Lyon–what a cheesy, uber-macho name for a British nobleman!
-Oh, it is cheesy!
-One thing I love about my romances is that they are ripe with the stench of Eau de Fromage.
+(What a cheesy, uber-macho name for a British nobleman–oh, it is cheesy!
+One thing I love about my romances is that they are ripe with the stench of Eau de Fromage.)